mikeycao/state-level-indicators-for-panel-analysis/README.md

 ## C. Combined Index Data

-Two `.csv` files are included that provide a standardization (z-score transformation) of all individual measures used to compile the Poverty Index and Population Heterogeneity Index, as well as the compiled index value for each specific year and state.
+Two `.csv` files are included that provide a standardization (z-score transformation) of all individual measures used to compile the poverty index and population heterogeneity index, as well as the compiled index value for each specific year and state.
 The `.csv` files are organized into a long-format to ease with data manipulation using statistical software.

-_Notes_: For the Poverty Index, z1 refers to low educational attainment; z2 refers to the Black population share; z3 refers to individual poverty threshold rates; z4 refers to TANF cases; z5 refers to GINI coefficients.
-For the Population Heterogeneity index, z1 refers to the foreign born population; z2 refers to the Hispanic population; z3 refers to urbanicity.
+_Notes_: For the poverty index, z1 refers to low educational attainment; z2 refers to the Black population share; z3 refers to individual poverty threshold rates; z4 refers to TANF cases; z5 refers to GINI coefficients.
+For the population heterogeneity index, z1 refers to the foreign born population; z2 refers to the Hispanic population; z3 refers to urbanicity.

 ## D. Code

-Analysis involving the Poverty Index and Population Heterogeneity Index was undertaken using `R`.
+Analysis involving the poverty index and population heterogeneity index was undertaken using `R`.
 Mainly, `R` code is provided to analyze the reliability coefficients using Cronbach's alpha, and additional code that was used to implement the linear spline interpolation of urbanicity.